BritishPandaChick/disney-codes/log.md

 - If there is any time, start adding CSS styles to website.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 34: August 7, 2019
+**What I Did Today:** Finish adding HTML to menu section of 30 Days, 30 Sites restaurant menu website.
+Started adding CSS styles.

+**Day Summary:** I finished adding all the HTML to the site.
+I decided to add h3 headlines to the menu section.
+I changed the headlines for all the menu items to h4 tags.
+Once the menu section was done, I added more Bootstrap classes.
+Most of these classes were container tags.
+I set up the column widths for the menu section just to see how they would look the site.
+I might change these classes as I work with the CSS for different screen sizes.
+The rest of the session was starting to add CSS to my website.
+I had more issues with the Dev Tools previewer.
+My styles weren't appearing on the previewer.
+Once I exited out of the previewer and played around with the screen sizes the styles began appearing.
+Tomorrow I'll play around with Dev Tools to see if I can get it to work.
+I did get a head start on the header by adding the background image and setting the width.
+Tomorrow I'll finish adding styles to the header and working on the navigation.

+**Tomorrow's List:**
+- Fix previewer issues for Dev Tools to see how to get accurate look for mobile site on console.
+- Continue to add CSS for header.
+Start adding CSS styles for navigation.
+Use the colors from https://colorpalettes.net/color-palette-3994/ to add colors to site.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)